vsoch/watchme/docs/_docs/watcher-tasks/psutils.md

 ### Task Environment

-For any task, if you have a variable exporter to the environment that starts with `WATCHMENV_`, it will be found and added to the result.
-For example, `WATCHMENV_result_id=123` will be saved to the results dictionary with key "result_id" set to "123."
+For any task, if you have a variable exporter to the environment that starts with `WATCHMEENV_`, it will be found and added to the result.
+For example, `WATCHMEENV_result_id=123` will be saved to the results dictionary with key "result_id" set to "123."